RealismusModding/realismusmodding.github.io/_posts/blog/2019-07-24-seasons19-release.md

 The mod requires Seasons to work.
 Seasons provides BigBags of road salt in the shop.

-It can be downloaded in the ModHub under 'Gameplay' or 'Misc', or on the [ModHub website](https://farming-simulator.com/mod.php?mod_id=).
-TODO LINK
+It can be downloaded in the ModHub under 'Gameplay' or 'Misc', or on the [ModHub website](https://farming-simulator.com/mod.php?mod_id=137675).

 {% include big_image.html title="Weeds in the field" url="/assets/img/mods/hauer/plow.jpg" %}